stouffer/EvoGeoModules/manuscript/manuscript.md

 some ecological communities [@nuis13,@jord03], and conservatism of both the distribution of community modules [@stou05] and the role of species occupy within them [@stou12].
-Although the evolutionary dynamics for a pair of interacting species has been well described [@thompson], attempts to understand how these mechanisms cascade up to generate species diversity observed in large ecological networks have been inconclusive [@hemb14;@yode10], despite the well known effect of antagonistic coevolution on genomic diversification
+Although the evolutionary dynamics for a pair of interacting species has been well described [@thom05], attempts to understand how these mechanisms cascade up to generate species diversity observed in large ecological networks have been inconclusive [@hemb14;@yode10], despite the well known effect of antagonistic coevolution on genomic diversification